metalfs/metalfs.github.io/tutorial.md

 The HLS syntax for selecting a single byte from the data word by specifying the bit range (e.g. `lowest_byte = word(7, 0)`) might be familiar to you if you have experience with VHDL or Verilog.

-## Step 3: Test the operator in a testbench
+## Step 3: Test the Operator in a Testbench

 The benefit of HLS programming is that we can run our code as software to quickly see if it works.
 Therefore, we add a testbench file reference to the top of our `Makefile`: